 4. White jersey – only riders under the age of 26 are eligible for this jersey and it is awarded to the rider with the shortest overall time in this category.

 How much prize money is there for the Tour de France Femmes?

 The overall prize money on offer for Tour de France Femmes is 250K Euro.
 The winner of the General Classification will take home a 50k euro paycheck, second place 15k Euro and third place 10k euro.
-Individual stage winners receive 4K euro.
-There are also smaller amounts awarded for categories such as intermediate sprint points, mountain points, aggressive rider as well the teams classification.
+Individual stage winners receive 4K euros.
+There are also smaller amounts awarded for categories such as intermediate sprint points, mountain points, aggressive rider and team classification.